 This was a very strong worded response by Jesus to the pharisees.
 They regarded all the tax collectors as sinners and themselves as the righteous.

 Jesus now comes and sets the record straight.
-He says, He did not come to wine and dine with the righteous but to save sinners, make them repent and bring them to eternal life.
-The pharisees did not fully understood the mandate and the work Jesus Christ had been sent on earth to do.
+He says He did not come to wine and dine with the righteous but to save sinners, make them repent and bring them to eternal life.
+The Pharisees did not fully understand the mandate and the work Jesus Christ had been sent on earth to do.